 But all of that is about to change.
 Acorns announced at the end of 2017 that it had acquired Vault, a retirement savings app that allowed you to open, contribute to, and manage an Individual Retirement Account (IRA).
-That means that very soon, Acorns users will have the option to open either a personal investment account (aka, your current Acorns account) or a retirement account.
+And finally, as of April 25, 2018, Acorns Later has finally launched, meaning that Acorns users have the option to open either a personal investment account (aka, your current Acorns account) or a retirement account (an IRA)

 Retirement Savings Basics

 When you open a regular investment account, you are doing so with after-tax money, since you’ve already paid income taxes on it.
 Then, when you you withdraw the money from your investment portfolio in the future, you pay taxes on the profit.
 This is called the “capital gains tax.”

 When it comes to retirement investment accounts, the way you pay taxes on your money is different.
 Exactly how different depends on the type of account you have.